GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 message and verify a phone number for the user more easily.

 {% Aside 'warning' %}
-keep in mind that SMS is a weak form of authentication: attackers can spoof SMS and can hijack a person's phone number.
+Keep in mind that SMS is a weak form of authentication: attackers can spoof SMS and can hijack a person's phone number.
 Carriers can also recycle phone numbers to new users after an account was closed.
 While SMS OTP is useful to verify a phone number when a user sets up an account with your service, we